(This post was last published on April 5th, 2017. We’ve updated it for accuracy and completeness.)

 Key product content includes in-depth product descriptions, product comparisons, in-store inventory availability, and pricing.
 This information helps a customer make their purchasing decision both in-store or online.

 Your eCommerce site can also provide more information about your business or how to use your products.
-Webpages can be dedicated to your brand’s story and how your products are made.
+Webpages and email marketing can be dedicated to your brand’s story and how your products are made.
 Blog posts and videos can also provide helpful content about the use of your products or services.
+Learn more about how a content marketing strategy can increase sales online.

 For example, food companies provide recipes and tips to consumers on their website.
 This type of content creates a story for your brand while providing an overall better customer experience.
-In a competitive market, this type of information sets you apart from other sellers.
+In a competitive market, this type of information differentiates you from other sellers.

 eCommerce makes serving niche markets even easier.
 It can be hard for that rare coin collector to find a seller.
 However, the ease and breadth of the internet makes that search easier.
-If you sell a niche product or serve a niche market, you might find it easier to distribute your products online.
+If you serve a niche market, you might find it easier to distribute your products online.
 You’ll open your business to a greater depth of consumers.

 Sell where your customers are.
 If most of your customers shop online, then you should be selling online! eCommerce allows you to meet the shopping expectations of your customers.